Introduction: American Flag Concealment Case

 Step 4: Add the Dado (groove) to Frame Board and Shelf Board

 In this step, you can explore your creative side and use whatever color stain you desire.
-I chose to use a black and gray stain for my flag case.
-If you are more of a traditionalist, you can use red, white, and blue.
-The red, white, and blue case is a case I made for someone else.
-I used navy blue, crimson, and antique white colored stain.
+For mine, I chose to use a black and gray stain.
+If you are more of a traditionalist, you can also do red, white, and blue.
+The red, white, and blue case pictured is a case I made for someone else.
+I used navy blue, crimson, and antique white-colored stain for that one.

 - 4 black (red) short stripes